flexera-public/policy_engine_training/03_parameters/README.md

 ## Step 5: Use the Parameter in JavaScript Code

 Passing the parameter into the JavaScript block alone doesn't do much.
-We need to make use of the new `greeting_target` variable in our code. modify the code section of the JavaScript block like so:
+We need to make use of the new `greeting_target` variable in our code.
+Modify the code section of the JavaScript block like so:

 ```javascript
   hello_world = {